 Pro Tip – Just buy or pick some seashells and creatively use them to decorate your home.

 Coconut is the state fruit of Goa.
 It can be seen everywhere in the state.
-Any local would tell you that every part of coconut is used by the Goans.
+Any local would tell you that every part of the coconut is used.
 The coconut shells are used to make bowls and artworks.
-There are a few Goan artisans who produce lovely coconut shell pieces – organic art if I can call it.
+There are a few artisans who produce lovely coconut shell pieces – organic art if I can call it.

 I have mostly seen these in fairs in the state.